-teasel

-Common Spotted Orchids, with their distinctive spotted leaves and tall flowering spikes, are at their best in June.
+teasel Common Spotted Orchids, with their distinctive spotted leaves and tall flowering spikes, are at their best in June.
 These delicate pink flowers are well adapted to growing in Longaldridge Pasture, where past years of strawberry growing have disturbed the soil.
 Kingfishers are frequently seen at the lake by the centre.
 The Kingfisher shallow water brings the fish closer to the surface. making it easier for these colourful birds Reserve map and trail to catch them with a dive from a waterside perch.
 Listen out for their shrill repeated 'chee' call, and look for a blue streak flying low over the water.

-Swanwick Lakes' Trails

-to A27 and Bursledon

-All of the trails have firm, stony or concrete surfaces at least 1.5m wide and benches every 200m.
+Swanwick Lakes' Trails to A27 and Bursledon All of the trails have firm, stony or concrete surfaces at least 1.5m wide and benches every 200m.
+Getting Around Most of the paths have firm, stony surfaces and benches every 200m.

-Getting Around

-Most of the paths have firm, stony surfaces and benches every 200m.
 There are some steep slopes but the paths are flat elsewhere.
-The unsurfaced paths

-Red trail •••• Distance: 1km (~3/4 mile) Time: 30 minutes

-A circular route with views of woodland and grassland.
-The path goes over New

-Blue trail • • • •

-Distance: 600m (< 1⁄2 mile)

-Time: 20 minutes

-A circular route around Bens Lake with good views across the other scenic lakes.
-Yellow trail

-Distance: 500m (< 1⁄2 mile)

-A flat circular route through the wood to the best view point overlooking

-15 minutes

-Time:
+The unsurfaced paths are waterlogged and slippery when wet because of the clay soil.
+The path around the eastern side of New Lake has around 60 steps, is less than 1m wide and has deep mud in winter. the site, see the map or contact the Study Centre (details overleaf).
+Red trail •••• Distance: 1km (~3/4 mile) Time: 30 minutes A circular route with views of woodland and grassland.
+The path goes over New Hill and there are steep slopes in some Blue trail • • • • Distance: 600m (< 1⁄2 mile) Time: 20 minutes A circular route around Bens Lake with good views across the other scenic lakes.
+The path has one short steep slope.
+Yellow trail Distance: 500m (< 1⁄2 mile) Time: 15 minutes A flat circular route through the wood to the best view point overlooking New Lake.